,

 Content Production and Editing

-A consultant managing production typically builds and oversees a small freelancer team rather than typing everything personally.
-Their value isn’t speed.
-It’s knowing what “good” looks like for your specific audience.
+A consultant managing production typically builds and oversees a small freelancer team rather than writing everything personally.
+Their value isn’t typing speed.
+It’s knowing what “good” looks like for your specific audience and being able to recognise when a draft doesn’t hit it.

 Analytics and Performance Tracking